Your vibe-coded app almost works. I’ll get it the rest of the way.

 If we move forward, the scope is defined and the price is fixed before any work starts.
 Here’s the kind of thing I’d typically handle:

-Architecture cleanup so the app can grow without breaking
+Cleanup so the app can grow without breaking

-Post-launch support to catch anything we missed
+Post-launch support to catch whatever we missed

 Pricing